 Depression can be a very isolating illness.
-Our groups provide an opportunity to meet others with similar experiences, this helps to explain the illness and allows group members to speak freely about how they are feeling, lets group members share information, discuss options and support each other to move forward.
+AWARE Support Groups provide an opportunity to meet others with similar experiences, this helps to explain the illness and allows group members to speak freely about how they are feeling, lets group members share information, discuss options and support each other to move forward.

-In this section we aim to answer any questions you may have about Support Groups but feel free to contact us on 028 9035 7820 if you have any queries or concerns about attending for the first time.
+In this section we aim to answer any questions you may have about Support Groups but feel free to contact us on 028 9035 7820 or 028 7126 0602 if you have any queries or concerns about attending for the first time.

 "Depression is a difficult thing to accept you have, these groups help take away the stigma and you realise anyone can get depression.
 It provides you with confidence and support."

 "AWARE provides a much needed practical service that helps people with depression, its services are free and the support groups are instantly accessible."

 "Although I don't attend meetings that often, knowing they are there if I need them is such a comfort."

 "I feel that attending AWARE support group meetings has helped me to fight my own depression."

 The purpose of the group is to bring you together with other people experiencing similar problems, so you can support each other and help one another, learn more about your own illness and the treatments available.
 Attending a group also enables you to share experiences and develop self-help strategies and coping skills that will help you manage your depression.

 A facilitator and co-facilitator lead our support group meetings.
 They are volunteers who have either experienced depression themselves or they have cared for someone suffering from depression.
 We also have volunteers from the Mental Health professions.
 In some cases our facilitators have experienced our support groups as members and have gone on to lead meetings on our behalf.